How To Enhance Your Cheekbones With Make-Up

 Get The Texture Right

 “Texture is key for defining your cheekbones.
 I recommend Stila’s Heaven’s Hue Highlighter which feels like putty.
-Bouncy and mousse like, it’s a hybrid cream and powder, which means it lasts.
+Bouncy and mousse-like, it’s a hybrid cream and powder, which means it lasts.
 It has light-diffusing particles that give skin a soft, luminous glow.
-These formulas are so easy to apply and blend, making sculpting your skin a quick and easy task.” – Sophie
+These formulas are so easy to apply, which makes sculpting your skin a quick and easy task.” – Sophie

 Use Everything In Harmony